darraghoriordan/eslint-plugin-nestjs-typed/README.md

 ## To install

 ```
-npm install @darraghor/eslint-plugin-nestjs-typed
+npm install --save-dev @darraghor/eslint-plugin-nestjs-typed
 ```

-To update your eslint with the plugin
+Then update your eslint with the plugin import and add the recommended rule set

 ```
 module.exports = {